CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (2) Unless otherwise agreed, a course of dealing between the parties gives meaning to or supplements or qualifies their agreement.

->This Course of Dealing is a subjective human component (custom or tradition), but relates to behavior codification to a certain extent, as such it may constructively encode relevance to human-AAS interaction in AAS context under AALE process.
+>_**This Course of Dealing is a subjective human component (custom or tradition), but relates to behavior codification to a certain extent, as such it may constructively encode relevance to human-AAS interaction in AAS context under AALE process.**_

 ### Arbitrarily Defined Section 9-D- Conditions:
 ### § 224, § 225, § 226, § 227, § 228, § 229.

->Need to review relevance of the legal codification of concept and sub-process of Conditions as it is defined and operates in human-AAS interaction, in AAS context under AALE process, also introducing two new concepts: obligor vs oblgee.
-This links back to previously reviewed human cognition concepts and sub-processes implying the legal codification of a variety of (human) usages: performance, duty, occurence, excuse, breach, event, doubt and its resolution, risk and its assumption, forfeiture and excuse for its avoidance, reasonableness, satisfaction.
+>Need to review relevance of the legal codification of concept and _**sub-process of Conditions as it is defined and operates in human-AAS interaction, in AAS context under AALE process,**_ also introducing _**two new concepts: obligor vs obligee.**_  This links back to previously reviewed human cognition concepts and _**sub-processes implying the legal codification of a variety of (human) usages: performance, duty, occurence, excuse, breach, event, doubt and its resolution, risk and its assumption, forfeiture and excuse for its avoidance, reasonableness, satisfaction.**_

 ### § 224.
 Condition Defined

 A condition is an event, not certain to occur, which must occur, unless its non-occurrence is excused, before performance under a contract becomes due.

->Under this definition of Condition, in an AAS context under AALE process, the event (non-)occurence should be recorded and the status of occurence of the event should be assessed. there could be issues of human-AAS interaction and cognition.
+>Under this definition of _**Condition, in an AAS context under AALE process, the event (non-)occurence should be recorded and the status of occurence of the event should be assessed.
+There could be issues of human-AAS interaction and cognition.**_

 ### § 225.
 Effects of the Non-Occurrence of a Condition